a24lorie/Cloud-Arrow/README.md

 # Using Cloud-Arrow

-The Cloud Arrow library provides an **Unified API** to read and write parquet files and delta-lake tables from the main cloud providers object storage.
-The cloud-arrow objects implementations for each cloud object storage service are:
+The Cloud Arrow library provides an **Unified API** to read and write parquet files and delta-lake tables from the main cloud providers object storage and the local filesystem.
+The current filesystem implementations are:

 ```
 AbstractStorage